 Before Talking to Your Customers, Observe Them and Prepare to Listen

-The other day, my husband and I had lunch in Manhattan with his former fifth grade teacher, Debbie — a vivacious woman who once famously sued the Board of Education to get the same maternity benefits they were giving to male teachers’ wives.
+The other day, my partner and I had lunch in Manhattan with his former fifth grade teacher, Debbie — a vivacious woman who once famously sued the New York City Board of Education to get the same maternity benefits they were giving to male teachers’ wives.

 Debbie took us to a cute little pub that was right next door to her apartment building.
 The food was good and the conversation delightful.
 The only problem was our server: